Finance (FIN)

 Attributes: Experiential Learning Requirement

-FIN 46280 STUDENT MANAGED INVESTMENT FUND SENIOR OFFICE 3 Credit Hours
+FIN 46280 GOLDEN FLASH ASSET MANAGEMENT SENIOR OFFICER 3 Credit Hours

-(Repeatable for credit) This course is for Senior Officers in the Student Managed Investment Fund (SMIF).
-It examines the issues involved in the management and investment strategies of a portfolio of financial assets.
-It focuses on asset allocation, portfolio monitoring and evaluation, portfolio rebalancing, and investment analysis under the supervision of the instructor.
-Senior Officers are responsible for leading meetings, preparing and presenting the annual report, reviewing performance, making trades, monitoring risk, providing the economic report, and ensuring a smooth flow of operations.
+(Repeatable for max 6 credit hours) This course is for Senior officers in the Golden Flash Asset Management Group, Kent State's student-managed investment fund.
+Course examines the issues involved in the management and investment strategies of a portfolio of financial assets.
+It focuses on asset allocation, portfolio monitoring and evaluation, portfolio rebalancing and investment analysis under the supervision of the instructor.
+Senior officers are responsible for leading meetings, preparing and presenting the annual report, reviewing performance, making trades, monitoring risk, providing the economic report and ensuring a smooth flow of operations.
 Oral presentations are required.
-Requires special permission from the department chair.
-Students in the Finance major or minor may repeat this course for a maximum of 6 credits.
 Course credits count toward general electives when taken for the first time.
 Course credits can count toward general electives or major electives if taken for the second time.

 Schedule Type: Lecture